Thorntonchen/AI-Driven-LTE-5G-Scheduler-Simulation-using-Reinforcement-Learning/README.md

-# AI-Driven LTE/5G Scheduler Simulation using Reinforcement Learning
+# AI-Driven 5G Scheduler: A Reinforcement Learning Approach for Robust Resource Management

 This project presents a high-fidelity, packet-driven discrete-event simulator for an LTE/5G cell.
 It includes a unified Reinforcement Learning agent, trained using Proximal Policy Optimization (PPO), that learns to perform two critical tasks simultaneously: